near/docs/docs/roles/integrator/integrating.md

   privateKey: 'ed25519:XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX'
 };

-// const nearlib = require('nearlib');                              // if not using the playground (linked above) you will need to import nearlib here
+// const near-api-js = require('near-api-js');                              // if not using the playground (linked above) you will need to import near-api-js here

 // Configure the connection to the NEAR const config = {
   networkId: account.network,                                       // this can be any label to namespace user accounts
   nodeUrl: "https://rpc.nearprotocol.com",                          // this endpoint must point to the network you want to reach
     deps: {
-      keyStore: new nearlib.keyStores.InMemoryKeyStore()            // keys are stored in memory }
+      keyStore: new near-api-js.keyStores.InMemoryKeyStore()            // keys are stored in memory }
   };

-const near = await nearlib.connect(config);                         // connect to the NEAR platform
+const near = await near-api-js.connect(config);                         // connect to the NEAR platform

 // Generate a new keypair
-const keypair = nearlib.utils.key_pair.KeyPair.fromString(account.privateKey);
+const keypair = near-api-js.utils.key_pair.KeyPair.fromString(account.privateKey);
 console.assert(keypair.toString() === account.privateKey, 'the key pair does not match expected value');

 // Fetch and decode latest block hash const networkStatus = await near.connection.provider.status();
 const recentBlock = networkStatus.sync_info.latest_block_hash;
-const blockHash = nearlib.utils.serialize.base_decode(recentBlock);
+const blockHash = near-api-js.utils.serialize.base_decode(recentBlock);

 // Fetch access key nonce for given key const response = await near.connection.provider.query(`access_key/${account.name}`, '');